-So you want to work in Japan?
+So you want to get a job in Japan?
 Great – let's learn how to get you from where you are now to working in Japan.
-Getting a job in Japan can seem like a daunting task, but like anything worth doing, you should put in the time and plan your strategy now to set yourself up properly for the future.
+Finding work in Japan can seem like a daunting task, but like anything worth doing, you should put in the time and plan your strategy now to set yourself up properly for the future.

 Basically, there are a few possible scenarios you could potentially be approaching this from.
 Obviously this list is not exhaustive, but it should suffice for the majority of non-Japanese people looking to find work in Japan.